 All new roads must intersect with the Township roads at a right angle with appropriate drainage provided.
 Driveway approaches will be considered on a case-by-case basis with regards to culvert installation.

 Horizontal and vertical alignment shall be coordinated.
-Centerline grades shall not exceed ten percent (10%) slope unless extenuating circumstances dictate a steeper grade (must be approved by township), and shall not be constructed flatter than five tenths of a percent [0.5%].
+Centerline grades shall not exceed twelve percent (12%) slope unless extenuating circumstances dictate a steeper grade (must be approved by township), and shall not be constructed flatter than one percent [1.0%].
 Sharp curves [less than 120 degrees] shall not occur at the foot of a steep grade.

 In the construction of embankments the upper two feet of the sub-grade shall be granular material with suitable materials below.
 Unstable materials, such as organic materials (swamp material), shall be excavated and disposed of, two feet horizontally from the edge of the shoulder.
 The top one-foot of the sub-grade shall be free of rocks greater than 3” in diameter and sticks greater than 1” in diameter and 6” in length.
 Embankments shall be constructed in layers not to exceed six inches in plastic soils or twelve inches in non-plastic soils, with mechanical compaction applied to each layer until no evidence of appreciable deflection exists under a motor grader tire while driven over the surface.
 Embankments constructed over wet areas shall be placed in one lift to an elevation of at least two feet above the wetland elevation before proceeding with layered construction as previously defined.
 The Contractor may be required to provide 3rd party density tests, as directed by the Township.